Mike Tannenbaum

-Mike Tannenbaum (born February 14, 1969) is an American football reporter.
+Mike Tannenbaum (born February 14, 1969) is an American professional football analyst and former executive.
 He served as the executive vice president of football operations for the Miami Dolphins from 2015 to 2018.
 Prior to that, he served as the general manager for the New York Jets of the National Football League (NFL).
-He Founded The 33rd Team, which describes itself as a "football Think Tank."
+He founded The 33rd Team, which describes itself as a "football Think Tank."
+He currently works as an NFL analyst for ESPN.

 Education

 Tannenbaum graduated from Needham High School in Needham, Massachusetts, in 1987.
 He received a degree in accounting and a minor in sports management from the University of Massachusetts Amherst.
 He then graduated cum laude from Tulane University Law School, where he earned his certificate in sports law.

 Career

 Pittsfield Mets

 Tannenbaum was an intern for the minor league Pittsfield Mets during the 1991 season.

 Cleveland Browns

 Tannenbaum worked in the Cleveland Browns' personnel department acting as an assistant under Michael Lombardi.

 New Orleans Saints

 Tannenbaum worked as an intern in the New Orleans Saints personnel department while he attended law school In 1996, he worked for the team as a player personnel assistant.